 Therapeutic Horticulture direct services provide individual and group programming to accomplish any all of the following wellbeing objectives:

-Services are offered on-site, at the Minnesota Landscape Arboretum or at other appropriate facilities in the Twin Cities metro area.
+Services are offered on-site, at the Minnesota Landscape Arboretum or at other community-based facilities in the Twin Cities metro area.

 WHO WE ARE